 In Luxembourg, CSMI updates their vaccination schedule on an annual basis.
 They publish this calendar online.

-All infant vaccinations are free of charge.
-Vaccinations are not mandatory, but recommended.
+All infant vaccinations are free of charge when you give birth in Luxembourg.
+Vaccinations are not mandatory but recommended.
 The list includes inoculations at the following ages:

 - Two months: rotavirus, diphtheria, tetanus, pertussis, poliomyelitis, hepatitis B, Hemophilus influenzae type b infection, pneumococcal disease